Task Force Argos: Notable cases

-The work of Task Force Argos in raising community awareness to the dangers of online predatory behaviour has been recognised globally.
+The work of Argos in raising community awareness to the dangers of online predatory behaviour has been recognised globally.
 The team was awarded the International Law Enforcement Cybercrime Award 2011 (Gold award) by The Society for the Policing of Cyberspace (POLCYB), a Canadian-based organisation committed to enhancing partnerships in order to prevent and combat crimes in cyberspace.

-Task Force Argos has also been responsible for partnering with software powerhouse Microsoft to develop the Australian National Victim Image Library aimed at reducing investigator exposure to child exploitation material and improve opportunity to identify children at risk.
+Argos has also been responsible for partnering with software powerhouse Microsoft to develop the Australian National Victim Image Library aimed at reducing investigator exposure to child exploitation material and improve opportunity to identify children at risk.
 Microsoft donated its technical development expertise to build this capability and the identification database is currently in national deployment.

-Task Force Argos works closely with international counterparts to deliver positive outcomes for child victims, irrespective of where those children might be geographically located.
+Argos works closely with international counterparts to deliver positive outcomes for child victims, irrespective of where those children might be geographically located.
 The unit relies on victim identification expertise and their specialist is also the chair of the Interpol Specialist Group on Crimes Against Children.
 By employing robust victim identification strategies that effectively identify and locate child victims then their offenders can be found and prosecuted.
-One such operation involved the police taking over and running a dark web network for several months, resulting in the rescuing of 85 children and hundreds of arrests, including notorious British paedophile Richard Huckle and the site's operator Shannon McCoole.
+One such operation involved the police taking over and running a dark web network for several months, resulting in the rescuing of 85 children and hundreds of arrests, including notorious British paedophile Richard Huckle and the site's operator, Shannon McCoole.

-Task Force Argos expends considerable effort to protect children on-line by researching contemporary technology to effectively target on-line predators.
-Adopting the mantra to 'Plant evidence if none exists' and the insignia of the scorpion (the natural predator of the 'rock spider') their focus is squarely on child protection to ensure exhaustive inquiries are conducted so that no child victim of sexual exploitation is ever overlooked, unless they have grown up to become an adult.
+Argos expends considerable effort to protect children on-line by researching contemporary technology to effectively target on-line predators.
+Adopting the mantra to 'Leave No Stone Unturned' and the insignia of the scorpion (the natural predator of the 'rock spider') their focus is squarely on child protection to ensure exhaustive inquiries are conducted so that no child victim of sexual exploitation is ever overlooked.

-During 2016-2017, Argos operated the darknet child pornography site Childs Play for eleven months.
+During 2016–2017, Argos operated the darknet child pornography site Childs Play for eleven months.

-Notable Abandoned Prosecutions
+Notable abandoned prosecutions

 In December 2008, task force members arrested and charged a Maroochydore man with 'using the internet to access and publish child-abuse material' after he allegedly reposted on Liveleak a viral video of another man swinging a baby by its arms.
-Although the offender was successfully committed to the District Court for trial, on 9 September 2009 it was announced that the charges had been dropped by the Commonwealth Director of Public Prosecutions after reviewing the case.
+Although the offender was successfully committed to the district court for trial, on 9 September 2009 it was announced that the charges had been dropped by the Commonwealth Director of Public Prosecutions after reviewing the case.
 The poster has called for an inquiry into how he came to be charged in the first place.